When starting an online business, there are certain mindsets and habits I’ve seen time and time again that can really harm your progress.

 #6 – Reinventing The Wheel

 Closely related to #5 above is when you try to do something yourself or the long way just to avoid buying a tool dedicated to the job.

 Again, it makes little sense in the scheme of things.
 You’re delaying real headway all over a few dollars.

-An example would be trying to hand-code your own sales page with HTML or trying to hack a free theme into something decent rather than use a tool like Thrive Content Builder to do it.
+An example would be trying to hand-code your own sales page with HTML or trying to hack a free theme into something decent rather than use a tool like Thrive Architect to do it.
 Thrive will not only make it much easier, but the result is usually much better looking.

 There are a lot of tools I recommend and use in order to make things simpler and easier.
 In some cases, you may be able to accomplish the same outcome manually, but it would be like trying to start a campfire by rubbing a couple sticks together when you could just buy a lighter. 🙂